alexch/codelikethis/public/lessons/javascript/the_command_line.md

 Hello, World!
 ```

+<!/IF>

 * The Recipe Metaphor
   * source file ≈ recipe
   * running a program ≈ cooking

+<!IF lang=python>
+# A Tale of Two Versions

+Python has two different versions that are in widespread use.

+They are *mostly* compatible with each other but there are some [important differences](https://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html).
+It's a headache.

+Often both versions are installed on the same computer, so they need different names.

+* `python` launches Python 2
+* `python3` launches Python 3

+In this class we will be using Python 3, which is the recommended version (unless a particular tool or use case requires Python 2) but you should be aware of the potential confusion.

+If you are using Windows, you may want to make a `python3` script; see the [Python Installfest](/projects/installfest_python) for instructions.
+<!/IF>

 # LAB: Hello, World